oncomouse/dhsi2018/day01.md

 console.log(testArray);
 ```

+What does `this` mean here?
+What do you think?

+`this` is a magic word in JavaScript.
+In the context of JavaScript's object-oriented prototype model, `this` is the current object being manipulated.
+Every function has a `this`, which is usually `undefined`, except in the case of objects.
+You can also use a special function `.bind()` (which is part of function's prototype (because everything is data in JavaScript)) to set `this` for a function that normally would not have `this` set (this will matter *a lot* when we get to React).

-This is useful for a variety of reasons, but one that is especially useful is polyfilling: the practice of implementing new member functions for older versions of JavaScript.
+Being able to extend `prototype` is useful for a variety of reasons, but one that is especially useful is polyfilling: the practice of implementing new member functions for older versions of JavaScript.
 For instance, `forEach` was added to Arrary's `prototype` in browser implementing JavaScript version 5.
 To add it to older browsers, you could add [this code from Mozilla](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/ForEach#Polyfill):

 ```javascript
 // Production steps of ECMA-262, Edition 5, 15.4.4.18